khao2393/Fintech-Case-Study/README.md

 * What technologies would this additional product or service utilize and why they are appropate for your solution?

-​*Robinhood already uses python for their mobile app and webiste so I would assume python will be used to create additional tab in the current app.
+​*Robinhood already uses python for their mobile app and webiste so I would assume python will be used to create additional feature in the current app.
 I also believe incorporating machine learning will help Robinhood learn consumer behavior for banking and investing habits.
 This will help the company understand what consumers are drawn to.*

 ## Resources